Bioinformatics7181/DeepLION/README.md

 ## Contacts

-DeepLION is actively maintained by Xinyang Qian, currently a Ph.D student at Xi'an Jiaotong University in the research group of prof. Jiayin Wang.
+DeepLION is actively maintained by Xinyang Qian, currently a Ph.D student at Xi'an Jiaotong University in the research group of Prof. Jiayin Wang.

 If you have any questions, please contact us by e-mail: qianxy@stu.xjtu.edu.cn.